wilmoore/reactq/README.md

 **2. Honors priority**: ReactQ, in addition to allowing callbacks to serve as event handlers, it allows a priority to be associated with the event handler for cases when you need that level of granularity.

+**3. jQuery-like attribute selectors**: A shortcut to subscribing a single listener to multiple events is to specify an event selector pattern.
+In other words, instead of subscribing to a single event represented as a string, you will subscribe to a set of (one or more) events that match a pattern.
+These patterns are similar to jQuery attribute selectors.

-**3. Built on the shoulders of giants**: ReactQ currently wraps the well-tested and mature Zend\EventManager component (built for Zend Framework 2).
+**4. Built on the shoulders of giants**: ReactQ currently wraps the well-tested and mature Zend\EventManager component (built for Zend Framework 2).

-**4. Testable**: ReactQ is fully unit-tested using PHPUnit.
+**5. Testable**: ReactQ is fully unit-tested using PHPUnit.

-**5. No Global Registry**: ReactQ is quite opinionated in this regard as it does not provide a global registry.
+**6. No Global Registry**: ReactQ is quite opinionated in this regard as it does not provide a global registry.
 This should help to mitigates potential hidden dependency issues.
 You can of course choose to use your own global registry and pass ReactQ around that way if you feel the need; however, dependency injection is the cleaner, more maintainable, and easier to debug methodology, but YMMV.